 The first store turned out to be too small, and a 2nd store was opened.
 The interior was designed to look like the inside of a giant computer with walls that looked like components and floors like circuit boards.

-Fry’s had a problem with a pylon sign – it was in the wrong place.
+Fry’s had a problem with a pylon sign the wrong place.
 Not only did Signs for San Diego relocate it, but we also replaced large parts of this sign during the process.
 This involved a new (rather large) footing, new poles, and moving the cabinet of the pylon to the new location.